• Skip to primary navigation

 adding flour and broth to sauteed onions

-1. Melt the butter over medium high heat in a heavy-bottomed soup pot or Dutch oven, then saute the onion with a generous sprinkle of salt until soft, roughly 3 minutes.
+1. Melt the butter over medium high heat in a heavy-bottomed soup pot or Dutch oven, then sauté the onion with a generous sprinkle of salt until soft, roughly 3 minutes.
 Add the garlic and cook for a minute while constantly stirring.
-Sprinkle on the flour and whisk for two minutes to help cook out the raw flour taste.
-(If you need this gluten free, use rice flour or GF flour.)
+Sprinkle in the flour and whisk for two minutes to help cook out the raw flour taste.
+(If you need this gluten free, use rice flour or GF flour.) (image 1)

 whisking soup and adding potatoes

-3. Add the whole milk and heavy cream and stir.
+1. Add the whole milk and heavy cream and stir. (image 3)

-4. Carefully add the cubed potatoes, trying to avoid splashing the hot liquid.
+2. Carefully add the cubed potatoes, trying to avoid splashing the hot liquid. (image 4)

 mashing potatoes and adding seasonings

-5. Cover and bring to a near boil, then reduce the heat and simmer for 8 minutes, or until the potatoes are done.
+1. Cover and bring to a near boil, then reduce the heat and simmer for 8 minutes, or until the potatoes are done.
 While the soup is simmering, cook the bacon in a cast iron skillet until golden.
 Mash half of the potatoes.
-This will help thicken the broth and change the texture.
+This will help thicken the broth and change the texture. (image 5)

-6. Add the spices and seasonings and stir well to combine.
-Note: the turmeric is optional, but Panera does have it listed in their ingredients.
+2. Add the spices and seasonings and stir well to combine.
+Note: the turmeric is optional, but Panera does have it listed in their ingredients. (image 6)

 adding Neufchâtel cheese to the soup and serving

-7. Add the softened cubed Neufchâtel cheese, the freshly grated Parmesan cheese, the crumbled bacon, and the chives.
+1. Add the Neufchâtel cheese, grated Parmesan, crumbled bacon, and chives.
 Whisk the baked potato soup until the Neufchâtel cheese is melted.
-Simmer on medium low heat for 15 minutes, taste, and adjust seasonings if necessary.
+Simmer on medium low heat for 15 minutes, taste, and adjust seasonings if necessary. (image 7)

-8. Serve hot with your choice of toppings.
+2. Serve hot with your choice of toppings.
 We suggest freshly grated Parmesan cheese, bacon, and chives.
-If you're feeling fancy, serve it inside a sourdough bread bowl from Panera's bakery or from your local grocery store.
+If you're feeling fancy, serve it inside a sourdough bread bowl from Panera's bakery or from your local grocery store. (image 8)

 Recipe FAQs